MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xblguidelines.md

 2. Use PlayFab Matchmaking to match players.
 3. Use PlayFab Parties to connect players for device-to-device networking or chat.

 If you are building a cross-network game, you will need to use the equivalent social APIs from Steam, PlayStation, etc. for those platforms.
-However you can use the same Matchmaking and Party technologies on all platforms.
+However you can use the same matchmaking, networking, and chat technologies on all platforms.
 Usage associated with Xbox Live logged-in players will be zero-rated (see [LoginWithXbox()](https://api.playfab.com/documentation/client/method/LoginWithXbox))

 Xbox Live does not recommend new titles use Xbox Live SmartMatch, Game Chat 2, or Xbox Integrated Multiplayer (XIM).
 These products receive limited support, discourage cross-network play, and may be deprecated in the future.